yenbuilds/my-operating-principles/yenbuilds-tactical-language-dehype.md

 Use this as a simple rule-set to replace intensity, bravado, and marketing language with precise, durable phrasing.

-The goal is not to reduce ambition — it is to increase credibility.
+The purpose is to increase credibility, accuracy, and to separate description from moral judgment.

 ---